Applications for 2022 are now closed. Applications for 2023 will open in October, 2022.

 - Describe your participation in any science communication or outreach activities.

 - What other communication skills would you bring to the fellowship?

 - How did you find out about the program?
 (50 word maximum)

 - General Writing Sample: Brief sample of your writing on any subject--science or non-science topic and directed toward a non-scientific audience, using language appropriate for the general public.
 DO NOT submit technical or journal articles.
 1000 words entered into text box in application.

-- Sample News Story: A 750 word 'news' story for the general public summarizing a science, mathematics or engineering journal paper from the past 3-6 months (published after July 2020) and describing what the study's findings are, why they are important, and what the impact will be on the public.
+- Sample News Story: A 750 word 'news' story for the general public summarizing a recent science, mathematics or engineering journal paper (the original journal article must be published after July 2021) and describing what the study's findings are, why they are important, and what the impact will be on the public.
 The original paper MUST BE PRIMARY LITERATURE (scientific paper published in a journal or presented at a scientific conference, NOT from a newspaper, magazine or other popular media).
 750 words entered into text box in application.

 Even if you’re not applying this year, there are some things that you can do to strengthen your application.
 Reviewers helped to create a list of these tips here.